Combining Data Generation and Active Learning for Low-Resource Question Answering: Related Work

 \subsection{Data Generation}

-Recent work has shifted from domain adaptation towards data generation~\citep{shakeri_end--end_2020,alberti_synthetic_2019,puri_training_2020,luo_cooperative_2021,lee_generating_2020}.
+As generative models are becoming increasingly popular, recent work has shifted from domain transfer towards data generation \cite{shakeri_end--end_2020,alberti_synthetic_2019,puri_training_2020,luo_cooperative_2021,lee_generating_2020}.
 Given a passage of text, the generator model learns to output question-answer pairs.
 The generation model is trained on a large amount of data from the source domain and is applied to any document in any target domain, commonly employing pre-trained LMs as decoder.